Urbit-Systems-Technical-Journal/nocksite/content/specification/index.md

 ### What's Missing?

-Nock is mathematically complete, but it doesn't seem to have many affordances that programmers expect from a computer.
+Nock is mathematically complete, but it doesn't seem to have many affordances that programmers expect from a language.
 Nock leaves some pragmatic elements of programming and the computer environment to its evaluator, or runtime environment.

 - Boolean logic (`AND`, `XOR`, `NOT`, etc.) must be implemented out of Nock primitives rather than being axiomatically supplied as operators.
-- Side effects (like printing) will be handled by raising special nouns to the Nock evaluator.
+- Side effects (like printing) will be handled by raising special noun patterns to the Nock evaluator.
 - Memory is entirely handled by the Nock evaluator.
+- Evaluation rules are defined, but their implementation is omitted.
+You can use a tree-walking interpreter, a bytecode interpreter, or something even more clever to run Nock in practice.
+(In fact, you can treat Nock as a spec and not run it at all, as long as you get the same answer!)

 ## Evaluating Nock